-\begin{remark} In the setting of Remark~\ref{R:series multiplication}, it is not clear to us how to make an analogous argument with $1-fT$ replaced by $T-f$ when $f$ is not a unit in $A$.
-This means that we cannot directly apply either \cite[Proposition~2.4.20]{part1} or \cite[Proposition~2.4.24]{part1} to extend Lemma~\ref{L:weak flatness} to arbitrary rational localizations; instead, we must adopt an approach customized to this particular situation.
-See Lemma~\ref{L:upward localization} and Theorem~\ref{T:weak flatness}(b). \end{remark}
+In the setting of Remark~\ref{R:series multiplication}, it is not clear to us how to make an analogous argument with $1-fT$ replaced by $T-f$ when $f$ is not a unit in $A$.
+However, the severity of this issue is somewhat diminished by the following argument.